standardebooks/tools/README.md

 The toolset tries to detect when it’s being invoked from `parallel`, and it adjusts its output to accomodate.

-`parallel` limits the output to 75 columns, even if your terminal emulator is wider.
-To override that (for example when invoking `se lint` when wider output is desirable), use the `parallel --tty` option; but note that doing so makes ctrl + c keyboard interrupts behave sloppily.
+`parallel` limits the output to 75 columns, even if your terminal emulator is wider. `se lint` can override this by setting a fixed width with the `--wrap` option.

 ### Linting with `pylint`